faramirezs/icp-vrn-generator/tasks/tasks-prd-random-number-generator-core.md

 - `src/frontend/src/App.tsx` - Main app component where the new RandomGeneratorView will be integrated.
 - `src/declarations/backend/` - Auto-generated TypeScript declarations (will be updated after Candid generation).
 - `tests/src/backend.test.ts` - Backend integration tests where random number generation tests will be added.
-- `src/frontend/tests/views/RandomGeneratorView.test.tsx` - Unit tests for the new RandomGeneratorView component (to be created).
+- `src/frontend/tests/views/RandomGeneratorView.test.tsx` - Unit tests for the new RandomGeneratorView component with comprehensive test coverage.
 - `src/frontend/tests/services/backendService.test.ts` - Service layer tests for the new generateRandomNumber function (to be created).

 ### Notes